Executive MBA

 Mission

-We strive to serve the global business community — both individuals and organizations — by providing advanced, contemporary executive development programs and opportunities for acquiring the essential knowledge, skills and abilities for continuous personal and professional improvement, and sustainable business success.
+We strive to serve the global business community — individuals and organizations — by providing advanced, contemporary executive development programs and opportunities to acquire the essential knowledge, skills and abilities for continuous personal and professional improvement and sustainable business success.

 We develop and continuously improve programs that incorporate a broad range of management disciplines to address the challenges of managing and leading in the rapidly evolving, dynamic, global society.